AidanTheBandit/R-Control/README.md

-# R-Control
+# R-Control One
-One device to do it all
+*A single device to do it all.*

-features:
-KDE-Connect like experiance
+### Features
+- KDE Connect–like experience for seamless device integration
-Support media controls for Android/Apple TV, Jelyyfin, Plex, and other media systems CopyParty support
+- Media controls for Android, Apple TV, Jellyfin, Plex, and other media systems
+- CopyParty support for easy file sharing
-Play music from Spotify, YouTube Music (with injected adblock), Apple Music, and other foss music servers Support for web-radios
+- Music playback from Spotify, YouTube Music (with built-in adblocker), Apple Music, and various FOSS music servers
-AirPlay (will require research)?
-MP3 player mode (iPod like experiance using scroll wheel and ptt button.
-Osu like design) Boop share (sharing using high frequency audio)
+- Support for web radios
+- AirPlay support (research required)
+- MP3 player mode with an *iPod-like experience*, including scroll wheel and Push-to-Talk button, designed with an Osu-inspired interface
+- Boop Share: fast sharing via high-frequency audio